harvester/docs/docs/troubleshooting/monitoring.md

 $ kubectl delete pod --force -n cattle-monitoring-system rancher-monitoring-grafana-d9c56d79b-t24sz
 ```

-Wait a few minutes, the new PODs are created and become ready.
-The Monitoring dashboard will be usable again.
+Wait for a few minutes so that the new pods are created and readied for the Monitoring dashboard to be usable again.

 ```
 $ kubectl get pods -n cattle-monitoring-system